popasmuerf/code.notes/data/ETL/platforms/splunk/splunk.indexes.basics/splunk.managing.indexes.md

 process by giving numeric addresses to the piece of data being searched.

-Splunk indexing is similar to the conectp of indexing in databases.
+Splunk indexing is similar to the concept of indexing in databases.
 The installation of Splunk creates three default indexes as follows: